MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-monitor-networkdevice-discover.md

     > [!NOTE]
     > Operations Manager can identify connected devices in a recursive discovery that use an IPv6 address; however, the initial device that's discovered must use an IPv4 address.

--   The version of SNMP that each devices uses.
+-   The version of SNMP that each device uses.
 This can be SNMP v1, v2, or v3.

 -   The SNMP community string of each SNMP v1 or v2 device that you want to discover and monitor.